 Although interest rates are low by historical standards, rates in the U.S. are much higher than other developed economies.
-Back in September, the solid blue line in this chart shows shorter-term interest rates on US treasuries were higher than some longer-term interest rates.
+Back in September, shorter-term interest rates on US treasuries were higher than some longer-term interest rates.
 This phenomena is referred to as an “inversion of the yield curve” and has historically been a precursor to a recession.
 (Not the cause, per se, but an indicator of underlying economic weakness).
-By contrast, the grey dotted line shows what rates were in 2013.
-This positive slopping yield curve is more common, and where investors can expect to earn more interest for investing longer-term.

 The time lag between a yield curve inversion and subsequent recessions vary widely, ranging from seven months to nineteen months.
 The most recent Fed rate cuts on October 31st have lowered the short-term rates to a point that has actually flattened out the yield curve a bit.

-The flattening of the yield curve can be seen by the rates in this table in the column with US data.
-You’ll notice that even after the latest Fed rate reduction rates are still much higher in the US, and many rates overseas remain in negative territory.
+Even after the latest Fed rate reduction, rates are still much higher in the US, and many rates overseas remain in negative territory.
 These negative rates are a result of investors fearing continued economic headwinds to a point where they are willing to pay more for bonds (a premium) than they can expect to earn in interest.

 A yield curve inversion and negative long-term interest rates are caused by investors buying up longer-term bonds in fear of slower growth ahead.